abko27700/Police_incident_analyzer/README.md

 ## augmentFunctions.py Function Descriptions

 ### `get_location(location_str: str) -> Tuple[Optional[float], Optional[float]]`
 Attempts to retrieve the latitude and longitude coordinates for a given location string.
-If the coordinates are found in the database, they are returned.
+If the coordinates are found in the catched database, they are returned.
 Otherwise, the geocoding service (Nominatim) is used to fetch the coordinates.
 If the geocoding service fails, Google Maps is used as a fallback.
 Returns a tuple of latitude and longitude.

 ### `get_location_using_google_maps(location_str: str, api_key: str) -> Tuple[Optional[float], Optional[float]]`
 Uses the Google Maps API to fetch the latitude and longitude coordinates for a given location string.
 Returns a tuple of latitude and longitude.